thryec/chainlink-vrf-nft/README.md

    - In-Collection Revealing: The SP NFT and the revealed SP NFT reside in the same ERC-721 contract
    - Separate Collection Revealing: The SP NFT and the revealed SP NFT are stored in separate ERC-721 contracts

+2. **User-Initiated Revealing:**
+   - End users can request reveals for their own tokens
+   - Operators can perform batch reveals
+   - Only revealed tokens can be staked

-2. **On-Chain Metadata:**
+3. **On-Chain Metadata:**
    - All metadata are stored on-chain
    - Metadata is generated on the fly within the tokenURI() function
+   - Before reveal, all tokens share the same "mystery box" metadata
+   - After reveal, each token has unique metadata based on Chainlink randomness

-3. **Chainlink Integration:**
+4. **Chainlink Integration:**
-   - Uses Chainlink VRF for random number generation
+   - Uses Chainlink VRF for secure random number generation
-   - Selects corresponding metadata based on the random number
+   - Randomness determines token attributes and appearance
+   - Each token gets unique randomness for trait distribution

-4. **Purchase and Return:**
+5. **Purchase and Return:**
    - Buy SP NFT with Ether
    - Returns excessive funds if the final mint price is lower than the purchase price

-5. **Staking and Claim (Bonus):**
+6. **Staking and Rewards:**
-   - Stake revealed SP NFTs to earn 5% APY in ERC20 tokens
+   - Stake revealed NFTs from either collection to earn 5% APY in ERC20 tokens
+   - Unified staking interface handles both collections
-   - Claim rewards at any time
+   - Claim rewards at any time without unstaking
+   - Unstake to withdraw NFTs and claim rewards

 ## Prerequisites